merll/docker-map/docs/guide/containers/maps.rst

 For initializing a container map upon instantiation, pass the dictionary as the second argument, after the map name.
-This also performs a brief integrity check, which can be deactivated by passing ``check_integrity=False`` and repeated any time later with :func:`~dockermap.map.container.ContainerMap.check_integrity`.
+This also performs a brief integrity check, which can be deactivated by passing ``check_integrity=False`` and repeated any time later with :meth:`~dockermap.map.container.ContainerMap.check_integrity`.

 A :class:`~dockermap.map.client.MappingDockerClient` instance finally applies the container map to a Docker client.
 Due to needed additional functionality in the process of creating and running containers, the latter must be an instance of